jaimitin/Perseus/Perseus.Models/README.md

-﻿# Perseus.Core
+﻿# Perseus.Models
-Core library for Perseus
+Data and Model library for Perseus